AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/05-online-migration.md

 pg_dump -o -h localhost -U contosoapp -d wth -s >dump_wth.sql
 ```

 This creates a psql dump text file.
-We need to import it to the target - schema only.
+We need to import it to the *target*.
+We import the schema only.
 It is suggested to create a separate database for online migration - wth2.

 Alternatively, you can drop all the tables and indices and re-create just the tables.